aversey/hopsworks-api/CONTRIBUTING.md

 2. Hopsworks entity engine methods (e.g. ExecutionEngine etc.) only require a single line docstring.
-3. Private REST Api implementations (e.g. GitRemoteApi etc.) should be fully documented with docstrings without defaults.
+3. Private REST API implementations (e.g. GitRemoteApi etc.) should be fully documented with docstrings without defaults.
-4. Public Api such as metadata objects and public REST Api implementations should be fully documented with defaults.
+4. Public API such as metadata objects and public REST API implementations should be fully documented with defaults.

 #### Setup and Build Documentation